Description

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not in the CISA KEV catalog.
-The vulnerability can be triggered by an attacker who can send crafted TCP packets to the target system.
+The EPSS score is reported as less than 1% (approximately 0.00052), and the vulnerability is not in the CISA KEV catalog.
+The CVSS score is 8.2.
+Based on the description, it is inferred that an attacker can trigger the vulnerability by sending crafted TCP packets to the target system.
 Since it results in a memory read beyond the kernel buffer, the risk is considered high, especially for systems exposed to untrusted networks.
+The weakness is rooted in CWE‑125 and CWE‑130, indicating an unsafe assumption and an out‑of‑bounds read.
 No public exploits were reported at the time of this analysis, but the severity of a kernel memory leak warrants prompt action.

 Remediation